 On June 28, 2017, the United States Court of Appeals for the Second Circuit (“Second Circuit”) affirmed a district court’s dismissal of challenges to Connecticut’s renewable energy solicitation program and Renewable Portfolio Standard (“RPS”) law.
 The Second Circuit rejected arguments from the plaintiff-appellant, Allco Finance Limited (“Allco”), that the solicitation program was preempted by the Federal Power Act (“FPA”) and the Public Utility Regulatory Policies Act of 1978 (“PURPA”) and that the RPS law unduly burdens interstate commerce, in violation of the “dormant commerce clause.”

-The case originated in the United States District Court for the District of Columbia where Allco challenged a 2013 state law authorizing the Connecticut Department of Energy and Environmental Protection (“DEEP”) to solicit proposals for renewable energy, select winners of the solicitation process, and “direct [Connecticut’s utilities] to enter into” power purchase agreements with the chosen winners.
+The case originated in the United States District Court for the District of Connecticut where Allco challenged a 2013 state law authorizing the Connecticut Department of Energy and Environmental Protection (“DEEP”) to solicit proposals for renewable energy, select winners of the solicitation process, and “direct [Connecticut’s utilities] to enter into” power purchase agreements with the chosen winners.
 However, DEEP’s final 2015 Request for Proposal (“RFP”) stated that the “RFP process, including any selection of preferred projects, does not obligate any [utility] to accept any bid.”
 At that time, Allco also challenged the state’s RPS law, which requires Connecticut’s utilities to acquire an increasing percentage of their energy generation from renewable energy sources—a requirement that can be met either by the utilities directly generating renewable energy themselves or purchasing renewable energy certificates (“RECs”) from third-party generators.
 Under the law, RECs will only count toward a utility’s RPS requirement if they come either from a source within the ISO New England Inc. (“ISO-NE”) footprint (which covers Connecticut, Massachusetts, Vermont, New Hampshire, Rhode Island, and most of Maine), or if they come from an adjacent control area, such as New York Independent System Operator, Inc. (“NYISO”), which primarily encompasses the state of New York.

 Before both the district court and on appeal to the Second Circuit, Allco argued first that DEEP’s obligation to “direct” utilities to enter into contracts with generators violates the FPA and PURPA because it essentially allows DEEP to “compel” utilities to enter into wholesale energy contracts—transactions that are regulated by FERC under the FPA, except as provided for in PURPA with regard to smaller co-generation and renewable energy facilities under 80 MW.
 Allco argued that this case was “economically identical” to Hughes v.
 Talen Energy Marketing, LLC (“Hughes”), in which the Supreme Court held that the FPA preempted a Maryland regulatory scheme seeking to guarantee revenue for generators outside of the regional FERC-regulated capacity market (see April 27, 2016 of the WER).